Feufollet: Awards

 The band has been recognized through awards including receiving a nomination for the Grammy Award for Best Zydeco or Cajun Music Album for its album En Couleurs (2010).
 It also received the Big Easy Award for "Best Cajun Band".

 Personnel

 Singer and rhythm guitarist Anna Laura Edmiston—a member of the band since 2003—left the band in 2012 to pursue other interests.
 She was replaced by Kelli Jones-Savoy.

+Founding member Chris Stafford unexpectedly died on May 2, 2024.